Runaway (Kanye West song): Critical response

 Several music critics placed West's "Runaway" amongst the best songs of the year, some even describing it as the best, including Rolling Stone.

 "Runaway" was lauded and received universal acclaim from music critics, and is considered by many to be West's best song.
-Slant Magazine's Matthew Cole described the song as West's greatest showcase as a writer.
+Slant Magazines Matthew Cole described the song as West's greatest showcase as a writer.
 Cole stated that the song was deeply personal in nature, viewing it as an agonizing portrait of a man "trying to exit the black hole of his own implacable ego."
-Entertainment Weeklys Simon Vozick-Levinson stated that the song was a successful case of self-reflection lyrically, writing that it "casts the excesses around it in a new light.
-West may be obnoxious, but at least he’s interested in confronting those aspects of his identity through his music.
-Few stars of comparable wattage would dare do the same."
-Pitchfork Media's Ryan Dombal commented that it was one of West's best songs, describing it as funny, sad and relatable.
-Dombal mused that with the song, he "rousingly highlights his own douchebaggery, turning it into a rallying cry for all humanity" and described the vocal manipulation towards the end as sounding like a "dying cyborg".
-Another writer for Pitchfork, Tom Breihan, dubbed the track 'Best New Music' and was surprised with what he perceived to be West's growth as a writer, reporting "as the VMA moment fades into the rearview, 'Runaway' is able to stand as just that: a song, and a seriously goddam good one at that".
+Simon Vozick-Levinson of Entertainment Weekly described "Runaway" as an effective example of lyrical self-reflection.
+He wrote that it reframes the song's excesses in a different light.
+In his view, West may come across as provocative, but is willing to confront aspects of his own identity through his music.
+Vozick-Levinson added that fewer artists with a similar level of fame would take the same approach.

+Ryan Dombal of Pitchfork described "Runaway" as one of West's strongest songs, calling it simultaneously funny, sad, and relatable.
+He suggested that West openly acknowledges and even exaggerates his own flaws in the track, turning them into a kind of unifying statement.
+Dombal also compared the manipulated vocals near the end of the song to the sound of a "dying cyborg", highlighting its distorted, futuristic quality.
+Another Pitchfork writer, Tom Breihan, dubbed the track "Best New Music" and was impressed by West's development as a songwriter.
+He expressed surprise at what he saw as West's growth, noting that as the controversy surrounding the 2009 VMAs faded into the background, "Runaway" stood on its own as a fully realized song.

-Thomas Conner of the Chicago Sun-Times cited the song as the thesis statement to the rest of the album, calling it "epic" and musing that West's "difficulty in communicating makes him a menace in the real world, but it's pretty compelling on record."
-Jonah Weiner of Slate viewed that the three minute conclusion of the song was the most arresting moments on My Beautiful Dark Twisted Fantasy.
-Chris Martins of Spin called the song a piano driven epic, and noted that there was only one way to "interpret the early message sent by 'Runaway': he was calling himself an asshole".
-IGN's Chad Grischow, felt that the three minute conclusion was over-long, but commented that with the "icy chill of the piano and naked beat sound fantastic" while also calling the production soaring.
+Thomas Conner of the Chicago Sun-Times described the song as the thesis statement of My Beautiful Dark Twisted Fantasy, calling it "epic" and suggesting that West's difficulty in communicating with others can make him a disruptive presence in real life.
+However, he added that this same trait becomes compelling when expressed through music.
+Jonah Weiner of Slate viewed that the three minute conclusion of the song was the most arresting moment on the album.
+Chris Martins of Spin called the song a piano driven epic, and noted that the only way to interpret the early message from "Runaway" was West calling himself an "asshole".
+IGNs Chad Grischow, felt that the three minute conclusion was over-long, but commented that with the "icy chill of the piano and naked beat sound fantastic" while also calling the production soaring.